 There are many other factors that can be considered on how to be a highly effective teacher, but most experts agree that learning is key.
 Learn from other educators, learn from your students and even their parents, and that will stand you in good stead to become more effective in your teaching methods.

-INcompassing Education provides on-site professional development for teachers in Indiana, off-site PD through seminars and workshops, and online PD for educators all over the world through our Lounge and Learn training materials.
-We have a webinar series that discusses the topic “Supporting Mental Health in Schools”.
-To purchase, click here.
+INcompassing Education provides on-site professional development for teachers, off-site PD through seminars and workshops, and online PD for educators all over the world through our Lounge and Learn training materials.
+We have a webinar series that discusses mental health topics for schools and parents.
 If you have any questions, you can send us a message through our contact page.

 This post contains Amazon Affiliate links.
 As an Amazon Affiliate, we earn on qualifying purchases at no cost to you.